Barrett (BBSI)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Barrett’s ROIC has increased significantly over the last few years.
-This is a great sign when paired with its already strong returns.
-It could suggest its competitive advantage or profitable growth opportunities are expanding.
+Unfortunately, Barrett’s ROIC has decreased significantly over the last few years.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 10. Balance Sheet Assessment

-Barrett is a well-capitalized company with $99.14 million of cash and $16.64 million of debt on its balance sheet.
-This $82.5 million net cash position is 7.8% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Barrett is a profitable, well-capitalized company with $109.8 million of cash and $25.17 million of debt on its balance sheet.
+This $84.58 million net cash position is 9.9% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

 12. Is Now The Time To Buy Barrett?

-Barrett’s P/E ratio based on the next 12 months is 18.7x.
-Looking at the business services landscape right now, Barrett trades at a pretty interesting price.
+Barrett’s P/E ratio based on the next 12 months is 15.3x.
+When scanning the business services space, Barrett trades at a fair valuation.
 If you’re a fan of the business and management team, now is a good time to scoop up some shares.